lvzrr/Proyects/README.md

 # My proyects
-Just utils i've been developing in my free time
+Just utils i've been developing in my free time for my personal use